LEB-EPFL/basic_training/book/src/chapter_image_acquisition/camera.md

 After installation has finished, attach the camera to the PC with the blue USB cable and start the SpinView software.

 [^1]: The `x64` version is for 64 bit operating systems.
 The `x86` version is for 32 bit operating systems.
 Nearly all modern computers used in the lab are 64 bit.
+The most relevant difference between the two is that 32 bit operating systems are limited to using only 4 GB of memory, while 64 bit systems currently have no practical limit.
+There is however a theoretical limit of about 16 exabytes.
 [^2]: GigE is an interface standard for transmitting image data over ethernet.